carinconc/carinconc.github.io/_teaching/2025-fall-teaching-2.md

 date: 2025-08-25
 location: "Houston, USA"
 ---
-*Tuesdays and Thursdays from 2:30 PM to 4 PM.*
+*Tuesdays and Thursdays from 1:00 to 2:30 PM.*

 **LEARNING OBJECTIVES**